Liam03x/Simulating-throws/README.md

 </br>
 In this project I am simulating physical events.

-<span style="color:blue">## Projectile Motion ##</span>
+<h2 style="color:blue">Projectile Motion</h2>

-Projectile Motion is the motioon of an object thrown or projected into the air, subject to only the acceleration of gravity.
+Projectile Motion is the motion of an object thrown or projected into the air, subject to only the acceleration of gravity.